BhargavBhandari90/BhargavBhandari90/README.md

 ## 🚀 About Me

 I am a passionate WordPress developer from Bilimora (Gujarat, India) with over a decade of experience in web development.
-My journey began as a PHP developer working with Magento and Joomla, but in 2014, I discovered WordPress—and I've never looked back.
+My journey began as a PHP developer working with Magento and Joomla, but in 2014, I discovered WordPress and I've never looked back.
 Since then, I've contributed to the WordPress ecosystem as a core contributor and have worked on WP-CLI.

 In 2018, I transitioned to remote work and have been thriving in a distributed environment ever since.
 I'm deeply passionate about remote collaboration, which allows me to stay productive and flexible while working with teams across the globe.